Avsecz/concise/README.rst

 This is the old version of CONCISE.
-Here is the new version: https://github.com/gagneurlab/concise
+Please see the new version: https://github.com/gagneurlab/concise

 ===============================
 CONCISE